CDR plasma model

 The above equations must be supported by additional boundary conditions on electrodes and insulating surfaces.

-Radiative transport can be done either in the diffusive approximation or by means of Monte Carlo methods.
-Diffusive RTE methods involve solving
+Radiative transport can be done either in the diffusive approximation or by means of Monte Carlo methods (see RtSolver).
+Diffusive RTE methods (see EddingtonSP1) involve solving

 where \(\Psi\) is the isotropic photon density, \(\kappa\) is an absorption length and \(\eta\) is an isotropic source term.
 I.e., \(\eta\) is the number of photons produced per unit time and volume.
 The time dependent term can be turned off and the equation can be solved stationary.

-The module also supports discrete photons where photon transport and absorption is done by sampling discrete photons.
-In general, discrete photon methods incorporate better physics (like shadows) They can easily be adapted to e.g. scattering media.
+The module also supports discrete photons where photon transport and absorption is done by sampling discrete photons (see Monte Carlo solver).
+In general, discrete photon methods incorporate better physics (like shadows).
+They can also be more easily adapted to scattering media.
 They are, on the other hand, inherently stochastic which implies that some extra caution must be exercised when integrating the equations of motion.

 where \(F\) is the boundary flux on insulators or electrodes (which must be separately implemented).